Install Passbolt Pro on CentOS 7

 - No: if you have a mysql / mariadb server installed somewhere else and want to use it for passbolt.

-The script will then ask you for the database details: root password, database name, and password.
+The script will then ask you for the database details: root user password, non-root user name, non-root user password, database name, and database password.

 To configure your webserver, the script needs to know under which hostname or ip it is going to run.
 Enter here the address (domain, hostname or ip) at which you are planning to access your passbolt after installation.